Every person, family, and country affected by a crisis deserves our attention and support.

 Charts tracking global media coverage show where our attention goes in times of crisis and conflict.
 Not accounting for natural disasters, if you look back at the past five years, you’ll see a steady line of news coverage.
 Through the flare-ups of the war in Yemen and the protests that became violent clashes in Ethiopia, there was minimal change.
 There was a temporary uptick during the Taliban’s attacks on security forces in Afghanistan.
 And then—a spike—Feb.
 24, 2022.

-Over the past five months, Russia’s war on Ukraine has been the subject of consistent coverage from every major news outlet.
+Over the past six months, Russia’s war on Ukraine has been the subject of consistent coverage from every major news outlet.
 With critical implications for communities worldwide, people are watching and worrying.